 To read about how the very first blood drive was launched and to discover why this movement is so important to Kim’s family, you can read the essay here.

-Look back at this video of our 2021 event at JA Air Center...
+A look back at our 2021 event at JA Air Center...

 Thank You For Helping Carry On Kim's Mission